Visual Network Analysis in Immersive Environments: A Survey: Discussion

 \subsection{Limitations}

-Despite our careful efforts, this work has certain limitations.
+Despite careful efforts, this work has limitations.
 Our chosen definitions inherently constrain the scope, keywords, included online libraries (which we addressed, to some extent, through a snowballing approach), and the inclusion criteria.
-These constraints may have excluded relevant work, such as those written in other languages or published only as preprints.
-Furthermore, the manual filtering and classification processes relied on human judgement, which is inherently error-prone.
-To address this, we have developed an interactive website where users can report mistakes and suggest additions.
-Regarding the discussion of key findings in the field, we were limited to evaluating published results.
+These \textbf{constraints} may have excluded relevant work, such as those written in other languages or published only as preprints.
+Furthermore, the manual filtering and classification processes relied on \textbf{human judgement}, which is inherently error-prone.
+In particular, both the literature coding and the derivation of the design space dimensions were conducted by the authors, based on our interpretation of the reviewed material.
+While we followed a structured approach and aimed for consistent application of our categories, this process is inevitably subjective, and different researchers might have drawn slightly different boundaries or groupings.
+To address this, we have developed an interactive website where users can report mistakes, suggest additions, and provide alternative interpretations.
+Regarding the discussion of key findings, we were limited to evaluating \textbf{published results}.
 Unfortunately, negative or null findings are often under-reported despite their importance in guiding future research.